Localisations and completions of nilpotent $G$-spaces: Localisation systems

-\begin{Lemma} A map has the RLP with respect to all q-cofibrations which are $\mathbf{T}$-equivalences iff it has the RLP property with respect to all inclusions of cell complexes that are $\mathbf{T}$-equivalences. \end{Lemma}
+\begin{Lemma} A map has the RLP with respect to all $q$-cofibrations which are $\mathbf{A}$-equivalences iff it has the RLP property with respect to all inclusions of cell complexes that are $\mathbf{A}$-equivalences. \end{Lemma}

-\begin{proof} See \cite[Proposition 13.2.1]{H03}.
-Let $p$ be a map with the RLP with respect to all inclusions of cell complexes that are $\mathbf{T}$-equivalences, and let $i$ be a $q$-cofibration which is a $\mathbf{T}$-equivalence.
-Consider a diagram of the form:

-where $j$ is an approximation to $i$ which is an inclusion of cell complexes.
-Let $P = (\tilde{B}, \tilde{A}, A)$ be the pushout of the top left corner, so we have a factorisation of $i = ba$ as $A \to P \to B$.
-Since $a$ has the LLP with respect to $p$, we can find a lift beginning at $P$.
-Using left properness, we see that $b$ is a weak equivalence.
-Moreover, both $P$ and $B$ are cofibrant objects in the undercategory $(A \downarrow G-Sp)$.
-Let $b = dc$ be a factorisation, in the undercategory, of $b$ as an acyclic cofibration followed by an acyclic fibration with a right inverse that is an acyclic cofibration (Ken Brown's lemma, \cite[Lemma 7.7.1]{H03}).
-Denote the right inverse by $k$.
-Since $p$ is a fibration we can extend the lift so that it begins at the codomain of $k$.
-If we denote this lift by $\phi$, then $\phi k$ will be a lift of the right square, as desired. \end{proof}